AfreenArabi/IoT-Based-Dual-Storage-System/README.md

 ## Project Overview

-The IoT-Based Dual Storage System for Efficient Post-Harvest Management is designed to monitor and manage storage conditions for agricultural crops using IoT technology.
+The **IoT-Based Dual Storage System for Efficient Post-Harvest Management** is designed to monitor and manage storage conditions for agricultural crops using IoT technology.

 The system consists of two independent storage sections:

-- Long-Duration Crops: Onion and Potato
+- **Long-Duration Crops:** Onion and Potato
-- Short-Duration Crops: Tomato and Mirchi
+- **Short-Duration Crops:** Tomato and Mirchi

 An ESP32-based monitoring system continuously collects environmental parameters such as temperature, humidity, CO, CH₄, and light conditions.
 The measured values are compared with predefined threshold limits.

 When abnormal conditions are detected, the system activates the exhaust fan and buzzer to maintain suitable storage conditions and provide alerts.

-The storage conditions can be monitored locally through a 16×2 LCD, remotely through ThingSpeak Cloud, and through a mobile application.
+The storage conditions can be monitored locally through a **16×2 LCD**, remotely through **ThingSpeak Cloud**, and through a **mobile application**.
 The system is powered using a solar panel with rechargeable battery backup.

 ## Objectives